-DGK-alpha helps cancer cells gain traction and mobilizeJanuary 23rd, 2012 in Cancer /
+DGK-alpha helps cancer cells gain traction and mobilizeJanuary 23, 2012 in Medicine & Health / Cancer

 Metastasizing cancer cells often express integrins that provide better traction.
 A new study in The Journal of Cell Biology reveals how a lipid-converting enzyme helps the cells mobilize these integrins.